-The Department of Anthropology, Sociology & Criminology offers the following awards and scholarships to outstanding students in departmental programs.
+Each year the Department of Anthropology, Sociology & Criminology offers awards and scholarships to outstanding students in departmental programs.
 The purpose of these awards and scholarships is to recognize students who have done exemplary work as reflected not only in course grades, but also in their overall quality of contributions within departmental programs.
 The number of awards and amounts vary based on donor guidelines and available funds but usually range from $500 to $3,000.

 Completion of at least 30 total credits and one semester at UMD by the end of the fall semester of the academic year in which the award is made.
 Cumulative GPA of at least 3.0.
 Must be a returning student in the semester after the scholarship is awarded.